kabel/vscode_cobol/README.md

 ## coboleditor.fileformat

-When ```coboleditor.margin``` is enabled extension will look for "sourceformat" settings in the header of the source file itself.
+When ```coboleditor.margin``` is enabled extension will look for "sourceformat" settings (json array) in the header of the source file itself.

 However, if you need to tell the extension which file are which particular format, this can be achieved with ```coboleditor.fileformat``` property.